About This Online Publication

 of the Juvenile Court Judge, the Probate Judge is the only

-judge who is clerk of his own Court.
-As clerk, he is responsible
+judge who is clerk of her own Court.
+As clerk, she is responsible

 for the keeping and maintaining of all records and filings